 You could easily spend a day or two checking out places such as the National WWII Museum, New Orleans Museum of Art, Pharmacy Museum, and the Jean Lafitte National Historical Park and Preserve.

-Or you could spread out your trip with more leisure by strolling through the Garden District, watch street performers at Jackson Square and touring a historic haunted cemetery.
+Or you could spread out your trip with more leisure by strolling through the Garden District, watching street performers at Jackson Square, and touring a historic haunted cemetery.

-From living it up in the streets with a to-go cup in hand at the French Quarter or watching an exciting Saints game at the Superdome, here is our list of amazing things to do in New Orleans.
+From living it up in the streets with a to-go cup in hand at the French Quarter or watching an exciting Saints game at the Superdome, here is our list of cool and fun things to do in New Orleans.

 1) Wander Through the French Quarter

 The best way to get acquainted with the vibrant city of New Orleans is to explore the historic French Quarter.